palewire/django-calaccess-technical-documentation/docs/calaccess.rst

 =======================

-This section includes resources that describe the inner-workings of the CAL-ACCESS, the California state government system for collecting, storing and reporting campaign-finance and lobbying-activity data.
+This section includes resources that describe the inner-workings of the CAL-ACCESS, the California state government database for collecting, storing and reporting campaign-finance and lobbying-activity information.

 CAL-ACCESS is maintained by the California Secretary of State.
 In addition to the (clunky and crash-prone) `website <http://dbsearch.ss.ca.gov/>`_ for searching and exploring this data,